Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 Customer Choice for net metering customers

-Net-metered customers also have their choice of RPP Pricing Plan for consumption and generation that occurs on or after January 1, 2024 (i.e. for billing periods that begin on or after January 1, 2024)
+Net metering customers have their choice of RPP Pricing Plan for consumption and generation that occurs on or after January 1, 2024 (i.e. for billing periods that begin on or after January 1, 2024)

 As such, net metering customers on the RPP can choose the electricity rate plan that best meets their energy needs and lifestyle: Time-of-use, Tiered or Ultra-low overnight prices.